maliMirkec/angular-dragtable/README.md

 # angular-dragtable
-Directive that allows reorder of table columns
+Directive that allows reorder of table columns.